-It is best to stick to a healthy diet – many healthy, everyday foods contain minimal salt, such as vegetables and fruit, most dairy and fresh meats.
+It is best to stick to a healthy diet – many healthy, everyday foods contain minimal salt (such as vegetables and fruit, most dairy and fresh meats).

 High sodium intake and blood pressure

 The relationship between sodium intake and blood pressure is well established.
-Populations with a high average salt intake have a higher average blood pressure and higher levels of hypertension (high blood pressure).
+Populations with a high average salt intake have higher average and higher levels of hypertension (high blood pressure).
 Australians consume nearly double the amount of sodium that is recommended to reduce the risk of cardiovascular disease.

 Reducing the amount of salt you have will lower high blood pressure – the extent depends on your age, current blood pressure and other factors such as the amount of exercise you do, body weight, stress and alcohol intake.